Graduate Student Employment

 A Graduate Assistant (GA) is a student-employee paid by the University to engage in activities related to their academic degree programs under the following conditions.
 GAs are identified based on two criteria: the nature of their work and the nature of their relationship to the university.

-• The nature of their work: GAs are full-time students whose primary responsibilities are their academic and professional development.
+• The nature of their work: GAs are full-time students whose primary responsibilities are linked to their academic and professional development.
 Thus, their roles and responsibilities are directly related to and often part of their academic requirements.
-Examples of GA works include the following:
+Examples of GA duties include the following:

 • Serving as a “teacher of record” or teaching assistant to another instructor